Today, responsive web design is something we apply without a question, but there was a time when web design responsivness was a thing.

-In case you have missed it, earlier in September Verge was yet another tech news site that went fully responsive, “no more mobile site, no tablet site, no desktop site – there is just one Verge for everything”.
+Back in 2014, Verge was yet another tech news site that went fully responsive, “no more mobile site, no tablet site, no desktop site – there is just one Verge for everything”.

-The site is now much faster regardless of a device you use.
-Moreover, they’re also taking down the apps, and shutting off the API.
-Is this another (episode of) breakthrough for responsive design?
+The site became faster regardless of a device.
+Moreover, they took down the apps, and shut off the API.
+The result was considered as somehow a breakthrough for responsive design.

-When you think about the users, you should think conversion rate.
+When you think about the users, think conversion rate.

-Mobile growth is not decreasing; in fact, by 2018 it’s expected that
+Mobile growth is not decreasing; in fact, by 2023 it’s expected that:

 Responsive web design is a necessity for every e-commerce site.

-When it comes to search engine optimisation, responsive design has a huge impact on it.
+When it comes to search engine optimisation, responsive design has (still) a huge impact on it.

-Responsive web design thinks about content and design in mind, that the content fits into the design and flows from page to page, and how different elements of design come together to create a consistent experience.
+Responsive web design has both content and design in mind.
+Content has to fit into the design and vice versa, to flow from page to page in order to create a consistent experience.

-Regardless of a device or screen size, responsive design must meet the needs of the end users, and this is what we strive to achieve.
+Regardless of a device or screen size, a responsive design must meet the needs of the end-users, and this is what we strive to achieve.

 These are some of our latest projects.